mshakirDr/MFTE/README.md

 `python "path\to\MFTE\MFTE_gui.py"`

-Or otherwise the commandline version can be run as follows with default options:
+Or otherwise the command-line version can be run as follows with default options:

 `python "path\to\MFTE\MFTE.py" --path "/path/to/corpus/"`